Aisha630/vid-gen/README.md

 ### Docker container

-For this project, we use the image `video-generation`, the container `video-generation-neat`, with the local directory `Video Generation` mounted as a volume
+For this project, we use the image `video-generation`, the container `video-generation-neat`, with the local directory `Video Generation` mounted as a volume.

+All files related to the project can be found at the path `/root/VideoReconstruction` in the container.

+All checkpoints and weights for the SVD finetuned models areee in the folder `/root/VideoReconstruction/svd`

 The command to run the contianer is